 Short back and sides make up the quintessential men’s haircut.
 It’s a description that all barbers can create for their clients, so much so that, to Filipinos, it’s simply called the Barber’s Cut.

-The Barber’s Cut is a cultural Filipino icon that is defined by the “2×3,” or the practice of taking off two fingers’ worth of hair on the sides and three fingers’ worth on the back.
+The Barber’s Cut Filipino Style is defined by the “2×3,” or the practice of taking off two fingers’ worth of hair on the sides and three fingers’ worth on the back.
 Sound familiar?
 It’s basically the short back and sides haircut.

 Then again, so are these other popular men’s hairstyles.
 In an ideal world, we would leave it up to the barber to take care of our hair.
 Since we can’t all be so lucky, find out for yourself which short back and sides haircut you actually want to get when you ask for that Barber’s Cut!

 The pompadour features a great volume of hair, known as the pomp, on its top, but is made up of the fundamental short back and sides.
 These two hairstyles are complementary, thanks to contrasting hair textures, hair lengths, and hair heights to create a balance of sleekness and funk.

 Editor’s Tip: Nail your pompadour by styling it using Axe Ice Chill Pomade.
 It gives you maximum control over your hair so you can create different looks, yet it’s easy to wash off at the end of the day.

 Having a short back and sides is the foundation of the side part hairstyle.
 It looks good on almost all face shapes, too, so you can try this if you’re not sure how to style your barber’s cut.

 The military cut is also sometimes called the buzz cut, which is a prime example of a short and back sides haircut.
 For a modern take, keep the top just an inch—or even a finger—longer than the usual buzz cut.
 Depending on your face shape, the buzz cut can highlight your features or complement some aspects with its height—or lack thereof.